iDEP-SDSU/idep/readme.md

 + Storage should be more than 200GB
 + Memory should be more than 2GB

-A user has contributed a standalone version using [Singularity](https://www.sylabs.io/).
+A [user](https://github.com/wresch) has contributed scripts to install a standalone version using [Singularity](https://www.sylabs.io/).
 Following the instruction in this [folder.](https://github.com/iDEP-SDSU/idep/tree/master/singularity_standalone)

 The following are instructions based on [Docker](https://www.docker.com/).
 1. Download following script based on your system:
 + For Ubuntu: [Ubuntu](https://raw.githubusercontent.com/iDEP-SDSU/idep/master/docs/SetupScripts/ubuntu/setup.sh)
 Note: We are working on the script for other system.

 2. Run setup script in root:
 ```
 sudo sh setup.sh
 ```
 Wait until the script shows 'iDEP is ready.'
 It can take several hours, as the script installs dozens of R pacakges and also copies a large database automatically.

 3. Start system
 ```
 sudo docker-compose up -d --scale webapp=15
 ```